mdombrowski82/food-stories/essays/forest/index.md

     - music
 ---

-## A Sample Essay
+# Welcome to the Jungle
-This essay shows the kinds of essay elements you can employ on your essay pages.
+This essay shows almost all the design elements you can employ on your essay pages.
 Most of the text is just dummy text to keep the focus on the page elements.

 ## Second heading
 {% include figure.html
 class="right"
 width="48%"
-caption="Mauris dolor ante, vehicula a turpis at, finibus suscipit mauris.
-[Source](https://rmoa.unm.edu/docviewer.php?docId=nmu1unma028.xml)" image-path="images/mvh-history-stays.jpg"
+caption="Mauris dolor ante, vehicula a turpis at, finibus suscipit mauris." image-path="images/mvh-history-stays.jpg"
 %}